 Our COVID-19 policy:

 Our organizers wear proper masks, wash their hands upon arrival and use hand sanitizer when needed.
 We also check our temperatures with a digital thermometer before we enter enter your home.
 We ask that you are also masked when we are working indoors with you.
 We adhere to public health policies and if our organizing services are not deemed essential, then we will postpone until we are allowed to return to work.
 We also offer virtual organizing using Zoom, FaceTime, Facebook or Skype.
-For moving, downsizing and estate clearing work, we have ben able to continue throughout the pandemic due to the urgency of such situations.
+For moving, downsizing and estate clearing work, we have been able to continue throughout the pandemic due to the urgency of such situations.
 We are all double vaccinated as well.